Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Addtional tables and figures

 \section{Addtional tables and figures}

 This section provides supplementary figures to support the main empirical analysis.
-Figure \ref{fig:univariate_portfolio} illustrates the cumulative performance across ten decile portfolios for each factor generated by the autonomous system.
-Figure \ref{fig:univariate_portfolio_longshort} details the cumulative returns of the corresponding long-short, long-only, and short-only portfolio legs.
-Finally, Figure \ref{fig:univariate_ic_distribution} displays the diagnostic grid for the Information Coefficient (IC), featuring both rolling averages and daily distributions.
+Exhibit \ref{fig:univariate_portfolio} illustrates the cumulative performance across ten decile portfolios for each factor generated by the autonomous system.
+Exhibit \ref{fig:univariate_portfolio_longshort} details the cumulative returns of the corresponding long-short, long-only, and short-only portfolio legs.
+Finally, Exhibit \ref{fig:univariate_ic_distribution} displays the diagnostic grid for the Information Coefficient (IC), featuring both rolling averages and daily distributions.

 \end{appendices}